 Green Tea 2023

-A high end green tea with unusually pale green leaves, rich in nutrients with unusually high levels of amino acids.
+A high end green tea with very pale green leaves, rich in nutrients with unusually high levels of amino acids.
 The one bud and one leaf pluckings from the earliest spring harvest have a mild smooth flavor and complex floral aroma.

 - Tea Origin